Concordium/concordium.github.io/source/testnet/guides/run-node.rst

 -  8888, the port for peer-to-peer networking, which can be set with ``--listen-node-port``
--  8099, the port used by the node dashboard, which can be set with ``--listen-dashboard-port``
 -  8082, the port used by middleware, which can be set with ``--listen-middleware-port``
 -  10000, the gRPC port, which can be set with ``--listen-grpc-port``

-When changing the mappings above the docker container must be `stopped`_, reset, and started again.
+When changing the mappings above the docker container must be stopped (:ref:`stop-a-node`), reset, and started again.
 To reset the container either use ``concordium-node-reset-data`` or run ``docker rm concordium-client`` in a terminal.

 We *strongly recommend* that your firewall should be configured to only allow public connections on port 8888 (the peer-to-peer networking port).
 Someone with access to the other ports may be able to take control of your node or accounts you have saved on the node.

-Remote access to the node dashboard is not supported, but `see here`_ for a workaround.
+.. _stop-a-node:

 Stopping the node
 =================